bayareawebpro/offsite-cloud-backups/docs/2-BackupScript.md

 (defined in previous step) and the source and destination paths.

 ** Insure all directories and paths exist before running.
-This script does not create directories it only reads and write to what's configured.
+This script does not create directories it only reads/writes to what's configured.

 ```
 #!/usr/bin/env bash